Stand-Up Forklift Training & Certification – Class II

 • The forklift operator is assigned to drive a different type of forklift or the workplace has changed significantly enough to require additional forklift training (such as being transferred from a warehouse to a dock or a construction site)

 Not likely.
 OSHA requires forklift operators to receive forklift training for each type of forklift.
 On this term, “type,” there is much confusion.
-Generally speaking, by “type” OSHA means sit down forklift vs. stand-up forklift vs. telescopic handler vs. truck mounted forklift, etc. For example, say you have always operated a stand-up forklift in a warehouse but have suddenly been asked to operate a telehandler.
+Generally speaking, by “type” OSHA means sit-down forklift vs. stand-up forklift vs. telescopic handler vs. truck-mounted forklift, etc. For example, say you have always operated a stand-up forklift in a warehouse but have suddenly been asked to operate a telehandler.
 In this case, you would need additional forklift training specific to telescopic reach forklifts.

-If you have received sit down counterbalanced forklift training in a warehouse and have always operated a Toyota forklift, but then are asked to operate a Cat forklift, you should be just fine to operate under the same training certification received previously.
-Keep in mind though, controls can differ greatly from brand to brand, so in some cases you may need additional instruction or a quick refresher training to make sure you are clear on what each control does.
+If you have received sit-down counterbalanced forklift training in a warehouse and have always operated a Toyota forklift, but then are asked to operate a Cat forklift, you should be just fine to operate under the same training certification received previously.
+Keep in mind, though, controls can differ greatly from brand to brand, so in some cases you may need additional instruction or a quick refresher training to make sure you are clear on what each control does.

 This is a common question, especially among laborers-for-hire who may sub out from job to job.
 Technically, it is your current employer who is responsible for saying whether or not you have been trained specifically for the type of forklift and job.
 If you bring a forklift certificate or wallet card to your new employer, they do not have to accept it.
 It is their right to require you to take their own stand-up forklift training class.
 This is because if there is an accident, they will likely be responsible and need to prove to OSHA that they trained you on forklift operations.

 When we do live training or offer forklift training online, people often assume we are the ones certifying the trainees.
 This is not true for any training company.
-We are simply assisting the employer by providing live forklift training or the training materials needed to help them forklift certify their employees.
+We are simply assisting the employer by providing live forklift training or the training materials needed to help them certify their employees.

 The online forklift training class covers OSHA’s requirements for the classroom portion.
 Many employers prefer online training because they know exactly what forklift training the operator will receive.
 In live classes, the training sometimes varies.
 A written exam is included at the end of our online training courses.
 After the forklift class and exam are finished, you and your safety managers will have immediate access to a practical evaluation checklist.
 This can be printed off and used by your supervisor to help him or her evaluate you on the forklift.
 When done, they can sign it and file it with your exam.
 This will satisfy OSHA’s requirements for forklift certification.